Welcome to the website of the Lawrence University Saxophone Studio!

 - read about auditioning for admission to the Lawrence University Saxophone Studio

 The saxophone program at Lawrence provides opportunity for saxophonists to study at a nationally recognized conservatory of music and selective liberal arts college.
-Through its annual auditions, the Saxophone Studio enrolls approximately twenty students from all regions of the United States.
+Through its annual auditions, the Saxophone Studio enrolls approximately sixteen students from all regions of the United States.
 Since Lawrence University specializes in the education of undergraduates, all saxophone instruction is provided by members of the faculty.

 Saxophone students may select majors in:

 - saxophone performance: classical, or classical with a jazz emphasis

 - saxophone performance with a minor in pedagogy